digital-asset/daml/docs/source/app-dev/authorization.rst

 All Daml ledgers represent access tokens as `JSON Web Tokens (JWTs) <https://datatracker.ietf.org/doc/html/rfc7519>`_, and there are two formats of the JSON payload in use by Daml ledgers.

+.. note:: To generate access tokens for testing purposes, you can use the `jwt.io <https://jwt.io/>`__ web site.

 User access tokens